 What percentage of the world’s population are deficient in visual-spatial intelligence?
 How to improve this valuable skill and type of intelligence?

-Is it even possible to improve it?
+Is it even possible to improve it and should you try to do it?

-My updated visual-spatial intelligence statistics guide for 2024 has everything you need to know.
+My updated visual-spatial intelligence statistics guide for 2025 has everything you need to know.

-Use this jump link to quickly jump to the KEY STATS section.
+Use this link to quickly jump to the KEY STATS section.

-Also, all the references and resources I used in crafting my guide are listed at the bottom of the page.
+All the references and resources I used in crafting my guide are listed at the bottom of the page.

 Jump here: Key Visual-Spatial Intelligence Statistics, Facts and Trends for This Year| Visual-Spatial Intelligence Statistics, Facts and Trends for This Year (Detailed Info)